Beverlee McKinsey: Alexandra Spaulding

 After a hiatus from daytime, Gail Kobe, then executive producer of Guiding Light, lured McKinsey to Guiding Light, on CBS, in February 1984 in the newly created character of wealthy matriarch Baroness Alexandra Spaulding Von Halkein.

-The skilled McKinsey made certain that each of her characters were different.
-On Another World, Iris would do anything to get whatever she wanted.
-McKinsey played Iris' desire for her father's approval as the root of her need for power.
-Iris could be pathetic, sympathetic and a tyrant.
-As Guiding Light's Alexandra, she played the character's love for power and the desire to best her brother Alan Spaulding.
-And not to forget her longing for the love, affection, and approval of Lujack/Nick, her twin sons who were forcibly taken away from her at birth.
-Alexandra also cared deeply for her nephews, Phillip and Alan-Michael.
+As Alexandra, McKinsey's initial work was portraying Alexandra's love for power and the desire to best brother Alan Spaulding, as well as to reclaim the affection, love, and approval of Lujack/Nick, her twin sons who were forcibly taken away from her at birth.
+Alexandra also cared deeply for her nephews, Phillip and Alan-Michael, but was irritated by Phillip's ex-wives, India and Blake.

 While Alexandra could be a snob (and ruthless) at times, she also could let her hair down, as when she went bowling with then-beau H.B.
 Lewis (Larry Gates).
-Her ruthlessness was revealed when Alexandra married Roger Thorpe (Michael Zaslow) then discovered he was involved in an affair with the younger Mindy Lewis.
-McKinsey's performance during this storyline evolved from kitten-like sweetness to a tiger-based ferocity that had critics cheering.
-The scene where Alexandra humiliates Roger in public at the Country Club is now considered a Guiding Light classic scene.
+Her ruthlessness was revealed when Alexandra married Roger Thorpe (Michael Zaslow), then subsequently discovered he was involved in an affair with the younger Mindy Lewis.
+The scene where Alexandra humiliates Roger in public at the country club is now considered a Guiding Light classic scene.